 In a domestic violence call, what normally comes through to dispatch is that a disturbance has occurred.
 When the officers arrive, all they will know is that there is some disturbance.

 In the state of Florida, probable cause for an arrest can be based solely on someone’s statement.
 If someone under oath says something has happened, that is all that the officer needs to make an arrest.
 An officer will take someone’s word even if there is no physical evidence or anything else backing it up.
+However, understanding the long-term implications of an arrest is crucial.
+An arrest can result in a permanent criminal record, which may affect future employment opportunities and personal relationships.

 I’ve Just Been Arrested on Charges Related to Domestic Violence.
 What Exactly Am I Being Charged With?